Does Fake Tan Cause Acne and Breakouts?

 Can Self-Tanners Cause Acne?

-Above the overproduction of sebum that causes acne, self-tanning products can further clog pores which in turn makes the skin oilier, as well as introducing bacteria to your skin.
+Above the overproduction of sebum that causes acne, self-tanning products can further clog pores, which in turn makes the skin oilier, as well as introducing bacteria to your skin.

 How to Avoid Breakouts When Using Self-Tanner

 Having acne doesn’t mean you have to write off self-tanners forever.
-There are some self-tanning products that are alcohol-free, oil-free, non-comedogenic or non-acnegenic.
-These self-tanning products do not clog pores and help to avoid making the skin oilier.
+There are some self-tanning products that are alcohol-free, oil-free, non-comedogenic, or non-acnegenic.

-Also, be sure to check that the self-tanner was made to be used on the face.
-These are usually lighter and more gentle on the skin, compared to self-tanning products which can be used for the whole body.
+These are usually lighter and gentler on the skin compared to self-tanning products, which can be applied to the entire body.

 Another important thing to remember is that self-tanning products do not give your skin protection from the sun.